 If a cap falls off:

 - Make sure the catheter is clamped.

-- Scrub the tip with an alcohol wipe for 20 seconds.
+- Scrub the tip with an alcohol wipe.

 - Place a new cap.

+- Keep your dressing supplies clean and dry.
+Do not store them near the bathroom or kitchen sink.

 When to Call